/

 11. Your CRM System Isn’t Collaborative

-12. There’s Way Too Much Manual Data Entry
+12. There’s Too Much Manual Data Entry

 This was a common problem before legacy vendors began to incorporate AI-driven enrichment into their platforms and before AI-native CRM platforms, such as Aurasell and Octolane, were introduced.

 Moving forward, salespeople will need to spend less time updating CRM records, as this process becomes more automated.
+Activity capture, AI summarization of calls, and auto-enrichment of contact and company data are quickly becoming table stakes.